vera-bernhard/PsyNamic-BERTvsLLMs/readme.md

     mamba install -r requirements.txt
     python -c 'import tensorflow as tf; print("Built with CUDA:", tf.test.is_built_with_cuda()); print("Num GPUs Available:", len(tf.config.list_physical_devices("GPU"))); print("TF version:", tf.__version__)'
     ```
-    ```
-    When trying now, following error occurs:
-      Looking for: ['pytorch', 'pytorch-cuda=12.6', 'transformers', 'deepspeed']

-      pytorch/linux-64                                            Using cache
-      pytorch/noarch                                              Using cache
-      nvidia/linux-64                                             Using cache
-      nvidia/noarch                                               Using cache
-      conda-forge/linux-64                                        Using cache
-      conda-forge/noarch                                          Using cache

-      Pinned packages:
-        - python 3.13.*

-      Could not solve for environment specs
-      The following package could not be installed
-      └─ pytorch-cuda 12.6**  does not exist (perhaps a typo or a missing channel).
-    ```

   * New idea:
       Checkout versions here: https://pytorch.org/get-started/previous-versions/